ljodell-unc/ljodell-unc.github.io/README.md

-This is my website for Comm150.
+This is my website for Comm150, "Introduction to New Media."